25-Year-Old Man Convicted of Murder in 2011 Torture and Burning Death of Ontario Woman

 She died two days after the attack.

-Genese Ramirez, 27, Robert Zapata, 25, and Johnathan Zuniga, 30, were also arrested and linked to the deadly attack against Banuelos.
+In January 2017, Meza was sentenced to life in state prison without the possibility of parole.

-In March, Zuniga was sentenced to 25 years to life in state prison.
+Zuniga was sentenced to 25 years to life in state prison.

 Zapata and Ramirez are set to appear in court later this month.